 Publish in an open access journal

+How open access journals are financed can vary.
+Sometimes they, like hybrid journals, charge a financing fee - a so called article processing fee (APC).
 Umeå University does not have a specific fund for open access publishing.
-The library has signed an agreement that covers APC charges with open access publisher Frontiers, and there are a number of discounts for open access publishing through library subscriptions.
-Open access publishing discounts Frontiers agreement
+The university library has signed an agreement that covers APC charges with open access publisher Frontiers, and there are a number of discounts for open access publishing through library subscriptions.
+DOAJOpen access publishing discounts Frontiers agreement

 Find trusted journals for your research